ashleyadrias/flask-angular-data-science/README.md

+# PURPOSE

+This fork was adopted and transformed to identify USA Export codes.
+At the moment, it does binary classification (EAR99 or Other).
+If the keywords indicate that the part needs special classification, the output will be Other.

+THIS IS FOR INFORMATIONAL USE AND NOT INTENDED FOR COMMERICAL USE.

 # Data Science Web Application Tutorial

 This repository is meant to demonstrate the use of Flask and Angular to build a simple, but state-of-the-art, web application which can be used for POCs.